Committee on the Scottish Government Handling of Harassment Complaints: Intervention by David Davis

 Nicola Sturgeon rejected Davis' claims, describing them as "the latest instalment of Alex Salmond's conspiracy theory," and re-iterated her confidence in Liz Lloyd.
 One of Salmond's accusers released a statement through Rape Crisis Scotland calling Davis' allegations "fundamentally untrue".

+Following Davis' intervention, The Spectator, which had published Salmond's evidence online with a single redaction to address concerns that it may identify one of Salmond's accusers, revealed that it had received multiple legal threats from the Crown Office to completely remove the evidence from its website.
+The Spectator had previously obtained a High Court judgement that there was no legal obstacle to publishing the evidence.
+Faced with a legal penalty in excess of £50,000, plus legal costs, however, The Spectator declared that it felt it had no choice but to remove Salmond's evidence from its website.
+The newspaper further revealed that the Crown Office had also demanded the removal of copies of the web pages held by online archiving sites (something not in The Spectator's gift), and that it had been directed to not the demands.
+The Spectator accused the Crown Office of a politically-motivated "clear-up job" that constituted a "mendacious threat to the free press".

 Leaked findings

 A few days before the Committee's report was due, it was leaked that the report will conclude that Sturgeon misled the Committee, a conclusion agreed by the 5 non-SNP MSPs against the 4 SNP MSPs.
 The Committee concluded it was "hard to believe" that Sturgeon did not know of concerns of inappropriate behaviour by Salmond before November 2017, the date when she says she was first alerted to any issues.
 They also concluded that Sturgeon gave an "inaccurate account" of the meeting with Salmond at her home on 2 April 2018.

 The SNP expressed anger at the leaking of the report's findings and dismissed the findings as partisan.
 A spokesperson for Sturgeon claimed the committee were, 'smearing' her.
 James Hamilton's separate investigation into whether Sturgeon breached the ministerial code was released on 22 March 2021 and concluded that Sturgeon did not breach the code, although he caveated that: “It is for the Scottish parliament to decide whether they were in fact misled.”